core-wg/comi/draft-ietf-core-comi.md

 A CBOR null is returned for each data node requested by the client, not supported by the server or not currently instantiated.

 For compactness, indexes of the list instance identifiers returned by the FETCH response MUST be elided.
-This imply that format of each entry within the CBOR array of the FETCH response is identical to the format as a GET response.
+This implies that the format of each entry within the CBOR array of the FETCH response is identical to the format as a GET response.

 ~~~~
 FORMAT: